-Press UP or DOWN.
+- Press UP or DOWN.

-The device scrolls through the widget loop and displays summary data for each widget.
+- The device scrolls through the widget loop and displays summary data for each widget.

-• Press (a) to view widget details.
+- Press START to view widget details.

-TIP: You can press DOWN to view additional screens for a widget, or press ( ) to view additional options and functions for a widget.
+TIP: You can press DOWN to view additional screens for a widget, or press START to view additional options and functions for a widget.